mattsemar/dsp-long-arm/readme.md

 #### Mod manager

 Click the `Install with Mod Manager` link above.
+Make sure dependencies are installed, if prompted.
+This mod will do basically nothing if the keybinds don't get registered and keybinds are now supplied from CommonAPI

 ## Changelog

 #### v1.2.0
-Added support for adding fuel to all generators across all factories (hold CTRL while hitting button)
+Added support for adding fuel to all generators across all factories (hold CTRL while hitting button) Switched to CommonAPI for keybind registration

 #### v1.1.3
 Bugfix - fixed issue with FastBuild mode when returning to planet with unrealized prebuilds by delaying action while player is in "sail" mode.